Mayra Rivera

-Mayra Rivera is a scholar of religion who is the Andrew W. Mellon Professor of Religion and Latinx Studies at Harvard Divinity School.
+Mayra Rivera is a scholar of religion who is the Andrew W. Mellon Professor of Religion and Latinx Studies at Harvard University.

 Biography

 Rivera was born and raised in Puerto Rico.
-After first receiving a BS in chemical engineering from the University of Puerto Rico, Rivera received a PhD (2005) in theological and religious studies from Drew University.
+After first receiving a Bachelor of Science in chemical engineering from the University of Puerto Rico at Mayagüez, Rivera received a PhD (2005) in theological and religious studies from Drew University.

 Rivera is known for her academic contributions in the area of postcolonialism, especially with reference to Caribbean thought.
 Her current work examines the impact of climate change from a Caribbean perspective.

 Rivera is a member of the American Academy of Religion, and was elected president for 2022.